 Property owners have a duty to keep their property safe.
-If you were injured on someone else’s property in Clearwater, FL, you might be entitled to compensation for medical bills, lost wages, and pain and suffering.
-A Clearwater premises liability lawyer at Perenich, Caulfield, Avril & Noyes can fight to protect your legal rights.
+If you were injured on someone else’s property in Clearwater, Florida, you might be entitled to compensation for medical bills, lost wages, and pain and suffering.
+A Clearwater premises liability lawyer at Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers can fight to protect your legal rights.

-Since 1955, our legal team has worked tirelessly to secure hundreds of millions of dollars in compensation for our injured clients.
+Since 1955, our legal team has worked tirelessly to secure hundreds of millions of dollars in compensation for our injured clients involved in cases like slip and falls, catastrophic injuries, Clearwater product liability, Clearwater child injuries, and any personal injury matter.
 We’d be proud to fight for you.

-How Perenich, Caulfield, Avril & Noyes Can Help With a Clearwater Premises Liability Injury Claim
+How Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers Can Help With a Clearwater Premises Liability Injury Claim

 All property owners have a duty to keep their property safe for invited visitors and guests.
 If you were hurt on someone else’s unsafe property, you can sue for damages under Florida premises liability laws.